Mendel Lectures: History

 The first idea of the Mendel Lectures occurred during the international conference ´EMBO Workshop: Genetics after the Genome´ organised by Dieter Schweizer and Kim Nasmyth in 2002.
 Kim Nasmyth, at the time director of the Research Institute of Molecular Pathology, and his wife Anna Nasmyth, Imma Mautner Markhof from Austria, Jan Motlík of the Academy of Sciences of the Czech Republic and Jiřina Relichová of the Masaryk University prepared and organized the very first series of Mendel Lectures.
 They named the series „The Road to the DNA“ and focused the lectures on the historical context of genetics.
 The two first speakers, Sir Walter Bodmer from Oxford and Charles Weissmann from London, gave their talks in the Augustinian Abbey in Old Brno on May 13, 2003.
 Subsequent series have addressed more topical scientific findings.
 Since 2003, more than 130 top scientists, including many Nobel Prize winners, have visited Brno to give a Mendel Lecture.

 The Mendel Lectures are also connected with the establishment of the Mendel Museum and revitalization of scientific activities in the Augustinian Abbey in Old Brno in 2003 in the event of the 50th anniversary of the discovery of the structure of deoxyribonucleic acid (DNA).
 The British Council donated a copy of the original photograph of James Watson and Francis Crick and a copy of their model of DNA from 1953 is on loan from Gustav Ammerer to the Mendel Museum.

 Initially, the Mendel Lectures were financially supported by the geneticist Gustav Ammerer from Vienna through his charity Vereinigung zur Förderung der Genomforschung, by the Academy of Sciences of the Czech Republic and by the British Council.
 Realization of the Mendel Lectures have been also supported by the Masaryk University, Authority of the South Moravian Region, the City of Brno, and the IMP Vienna.
 Between 2012 and 2014 the lectures were funded by the grant of the Czech Ministry of Education and the European Union (project Pluricell).
 Since 2015, the Mendel Lectures are supported by the International Clinical Research Center of St. Anne's University Hospital Brno and its project ICRC.
 From 2016 Masaryk University established Seminar Series and contributes with an essential financial funding.

 Present

 The Mendel Lectures are now mainly focused on combining cutting-edge interdisciplinary approaches, technologies and methods of biochemistry, biophysics, molecular biology, computational modelling, imaging, microbiology, cell biology, physiology, genetics, toxicology, developmental biology, evolutionary biology and medicine.

-The program of the Mendel Lectures is prepared by a scientific committee composed of Aaron Ciechanover, Simon Boulton, Kim Nasmyth, Lumír Krejčí and Vít Bryja.
-The Mendel Lectures are now organized by Lumír Krejčí, Kamil Paruch and Gabriela Pavlíková from the Masaryk University.
+The program of the Mendel Lectures is prepared by a scientific committee composed of Aaron Ciechanover (Technion-Israel Institute of Technology, Haifa, Israel), Lumir Krejci (Masaryk University, Czech Republic), Titia deLange (The Rockefeller University, USA), Petr Svoboda (Institute of Molecular Genetics of the ASCR, v. v. i.
+Prague, Czech Republic), Herbert Waldmann (Max Planck Institute, Germany).
+Mendel Lectures are now organized by Kamil Paruch, Dalibor Blažek, and Gabriela Pavlíková from Masaryk University, in cooperation with the Mendel Museum and the International Clinical Research Center (ICRC) at St. Anne's University Hospital.